mingyang5/mingyang5.github.io/index.md

 ## About Me

 Greetings!
-I am a Fourth-year in Computer Science from [Zhejiang University of Science and Technology (ZUST)](https://www.zust.edu.cn/).
+I am a fourth-year undergraduate majoring in Computer Science at [Zhejiang University of Science and Technology (ZUST)](https://www.zust.edu.cn/).
-Presently, I am entrusted under the guidance of [Dr. Caie Xu](https://dblp.org/pid/210/3757.html) in my capacity as an undergraduate researcher at ZUST.
+At present, I am conducting research as an undergraduate researcher under the guidance of [Dr. Caie Xu](https://dblp.org/pid/210/3757.html) at ZUST.
 Presenting my compilation of Personal Study Notes: [Notion Blogs](https://mingyangwu.notion.site/mingyangwu/Mingyang-Wu-ef040699379a4eba875f5e1d72deb2ce).

-I'm actively applying for a Msc/Mphil position in 2024 Fall and  a Ph.D. position in 2026 Fall!
+I am actively pursuing admission for a Master's (MSc/Mphil) program in Fall 2024 and a Ph.D. position in Fall 2026!

 ## Research Interests